pbelskiy/ujenkins/README.rst

 ----

-Python client for jenkins which supports both sync and async syntax with same API interfaces.
+Python client for Jenkins which supports both sync and async syntax with same interface.

 +----------------------------------------------------+
 |   Comparison to other packages                     |